 We will endeavor to help manage your pain as effectively as possible.
 Your care and recovery are important to us.

 You have the right to be involved in all aspects of your care.

-Kettering Health Network encourages our patients and families to be involved in all aspects of their care.
-We attempt to promote this by obtaining a patient’s informed consent, by managing pain appropriately and effectively, and by encouraging patients to complete Advanced Directives regarding their care.
+Kettering Health encourages our patients and families to be involved in all aspects of their care.
+We attempt to promote this by obtaining a patient’s informed consent, managing pain appropriately and effectively, and encouraging patients to complete Advanced Directives regarding their care.